 02 of 07

-St. Nicholas Day -- Dzien Świętego Mikołaja -- falls on Dec.
-6 and it is the unofficial start of the Christmas season in Poland, even though Advent, which usually begins a week before, is the official kickoff.
+St. Nicholas Day, Dzien Świętego Mikołaja, falls on December 6th and it is the unofficial start of the Christmas season in Poland, even though Advent, which usually begins a week before, is the official kickoff.
 Good children receive fruit, nuts in the shell and honey-spice cookies, and bad boys and girls get a lump of coal.

 03 of 07